 - BJ Penn is far from a perfect score, but he’s the former UFC two-division champ.
-He is the owner of BJPenn.com, one of the best MMA news websites at the moment.
+He owns BJPenn.com, one of the best MMA news websites at the moment.

-- Stipe Miocic is on the top of UFC heavyweight rankings for a long time.
+- Stipe Miocic has been at the top of UFC heavyweight rankings for a long time.
 He’s the only man to defend the 265-pound strap three times in a row.
 The belt was wrapped around his belt five times in the past.

 - Cris Cyborg is the only woman to win Invicta FC, Strikeforce, Bellator, and UFC titles.
-The legendary Brazilian is a toe-to-toe Muay Thai striker who attacks her opponent with barrages of hooks and ground and pound shots until the ref stops the fight.
-She’s Bellator champ at the moment.
+The legendary Brazilian is a toe-to-toe Muay Thai striker who attacks her opponent with barrages of hooks and ground-and-pound shots until the ref stops the fight.
+She’s the Bellator champ at the moment.

 - TJ Dillashaw and Petr Yan are the two most promising names on the list of UFC bantamweight rankings.

-- Alexander Volkanovski dominates the UFC 145-pound division at the moment thanks to his superb strength and toughness.
+- Alexander Volkanovski currently dominates the UFC 145-pound division, thanks to his superb strength and toughness.

 - Wrestling phenom Henry Cejudo is not competing at the moment, but he’s the former two-division title holder.